amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 tables mentioned in them.
 Let's see why.

 Using prepared statements, a client can issue a query in two stages.
-First, *prepare* it using `PREPARE a_name AS <query>` when the connected Postgres backend process will only parse-analyze the query and remember the parse tree in a (process-local) hash table using the provided name as its lookup key, followed by *execution* of the query using the statement `EXECUTE a_name`, each of which will compute and return the query's output rows.
+First, *prepare* it using `PREPARE a_name AS <query>` in response to which the connected Postgres backend process will only parse-analyze the query and remember the parse tree in a (process-local) cache using the provided name as its lookup key.
+The second stage, which the client would typically want to run multiple times is the *execution* of that *prepared* query using the statement `EXECUTE a_name`, in response to which the backend will look up the parse tree with given name (one the backend saved during 'PREPARE`), create or look up a plan for it, and return the query's output rows by executing that plan.

 The query specified in `PREPARE` can put numbered parameters ($1, $2, ...) in place of the actual constant values in the query's conditions (like `WHERE`).
 The values themselves are only supplied during a given `EXECUTE` invocation.
-During each execution, the backend process will look up the parse tree in the hash table and make a plan based on it to compute the result of the query for given set of parameter values.

 The benefit of this 2-stage processing is that a lot of CPU cycles are saved by not redoing the parse-analysis processing on every execution, which is fine because the result